davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

   Produce compressed debug sections in DWARF format, if that is supported.
-  If ``type`` is not given, the default type depends on the capabilities of the assembler and linker used.  ``type`` may be one of none (dont compress debug sections), zlib (use zlib compression in ELF gABI format), or zlib-gnu (use zlib compression in traditional GNU format).
-If the linker doesnt support writing compressed debug sections, the option is rejected.
+  If ``type`` is not given, the default type depends on the capabilities of the assembler and linker used.  ``type`` may be one of none (don't compress debug sections), zlib (use zlib compression in ELF gABI format), or zlib-gnu (use zlib compression in traditional GNU format).
+If the linker doesn't support writing compressed debug sections, the option is rejected.
 Otherwise, if the assembler does not support them, :option:`-gz` is silently ignored when producing object files.